obscurelyme/SDLVulkanRenderer/README.md

 Run cmake configure using `cmake-tools` within VSCode

+#### Compiling Shaders

+Vulkan shaders require to be compiled down to bytecode before they can be used with a Vulkan application.
+One such compiler is Google's `glslc` tool, which should come bundled with the Vulkan SDK.
+If you do not have it installed then you will need to install it on your environment.
+Please take a look on the internet how to install it on your system.

+To compile the shaders, simply run `bash ./scripts/compile-shaders.sh` if on *nix systems and `./scripts/compile-shaders.bat` if on Windows.
+You will then need to copy over the .spv binaries into the directory with the HelloVulkan executable.
+On Linux this will simply just be `./build` and on Windows it will be `./build/Release` or `./build/Debug` depending on your cmake configuration.
+On MacOS this step is a little more tricky because of the nature of .app bundles therefore a cmake install script has been made to simplify the installation of shaders on MacOS.
+More info on how to install them below...

 If on Apple, you will need to run the following command to install Resources and Frameworks to the App Bundle

 ```sh